 In most cases, these symptoms get better on their own within several weeks.
 Right after a trauma, our nervous system is confused and preparing for more danger.
 It takes a few weeks to adjust back to normal.

 There are a few types of therapy that are considered the standard for PTSD and related issues.
-Here’s an overview of three types of treatment, all within the family of CBT.
+Here’s an overview of three types of trauma therapy, all within the family of CBT.

 Supplemental Treatments for PTSD